OpenGamma/ElSql/README.md

      @NAME(CommonFields)
        title, author, content

+* the application looks up and refers to the "SelectBlogs" block of external SQL
 * two dashes are used for comments
 * tags start with the @ symbol
 * the primary blocks are @NAME(name) - the name refers to the block